 ABOUT ME: I started off in radio, moving to print and then tv.
 Having run fairly sizeable in-house publishing operations (EMAP and Which Computer? – British Satellite Broadcasting and The Computer Channel – VNU and uk.internet.com), I have also worked on a number of brand extensions, such as show, tv, and conferences.

-A spent 14 years as a freelance working on a great many customer-facing projects.
-As a Public Relations professional I assumed total responsibility for research and writing projects for a number of clients, notably BT and Cisco.
-Assignments ranged from case studies and white papers to brochures and thought leadership projects.
+A spent 14 years as a freelance working on a great many customer-facing projects, assuming total responsibility for research and writing projects for a number of clients, notably BT and Cisco.

 As an Account Director for a full-service agency, I created value for a range of domestic and multinational companies, including the European Union’s Research Directorate (in-house and agency), Volvo Construction Equipment, Manitowoc Crane Group, Metso Minerals, Keystone Distribution, Cititec, Excelian, Brigade Electronics and Holloid Plastics.

 The role included formulating research, writing and promoting strategy documents and plans, as well as managing the interface between the client and the outside world.

 I’ve now moved back into the omni-channel world of magazine publishing with AV Magazine and Electronics Weekly.

 EXPERTISE – communicating and adding value in the following markets: Business Technology and Telecommunications, Science and the European Research Area (ERA), Health and Medicine, Marketing, and Sports (Formula One motor racing and Rowing).